 Together with our partners, we co-host events in the Netherlands, Brussels and across wider Europe.
 Every year, we organise the prestigious ECF Princess Margriet Award for Culture and the Idea Camp.

-The ECF Princess Margriet Award for Culture is an annual award given to cultural change-makers whose work highlights the importance of culture for an inclusive Europe.
 From 2004 to 2013, we also supported the Cultural Policy Research Award, which enabled a young generation of researchers to take a step from evaluative (descriptive) to comparative applied research that can inform policy-making and benefit practitioners active in the field.

 Doc Next Network is a partnership with four cultural organisations working with young media-makers across Europe.
 A project of the network is Remapping Europe – a Remix Project highlighting the migrant’s perspective.
 In 2016, we have launched Displaced in Media, a project to support the participation of young refugees in the public sphere through the media.
 Together with our hubs – Fanzingo, Kurziv, Les Têtes de l’Art, MODE Istanbul, BFI Future Film, ZEMOS98, Creative Initiatives “ę” and We Are Here – we met in Warsaw in early November 2016 to start building a community of practice in Europe.
 More information will follow soon.
 This initiative is supported by the Erasmus+ Programme of the European Commission.

 Meet the people we work with and browse through our online Library to access a rich selection of content including books, project archives, reports, essays, comics, audio recordings and videos.